Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Method

 where $i=0, \ldots, m$, $\frac{t-t_i}{t_{i+k-1}-t_i}$ and $\frac{t_{i+k}-t}{t_{i+k}-t_{i+1}}$ are the interpolating coefficients between $t_i$ and $t_{i+k}$.
 Let us define a non-decreasing knot vector $\textbf{T}$ and the set of control points $\textbf{P} = \textbf{P} = \{\textbf{p}_1, \textbf{p}_2, \ldots, \textbf{p}_m\}$ where $\textbf{p}_i \in \mathbb{R}^n, i=0,\ldots, m$.
 Then a B-spline trajectory can be uniquely determined by the degree of the polynomial $k$, the knot vector $\textbf{T}$, and the set of control points $\textbf{P}$ called de Boor points.

 The pseudocode of INSAT is given in Alg. \ref{alginsat:insat}.
 INSAT alternates between searching a low-D discrete graph and performing trajectory optimization in high-D to produce smooth full-D trajectories.
 The low-D variables in the algorithm are denoted with subscript $L$ and the full-D trajectories connecting two lifted spaces of low-D state are $\textbf{x}$ and $\textbf{x}^\prime$ is denoted as $\phi_{\textbf{x}\textbf{x}^\prime}$.
 For the \textproc{TrajOpt} step we solve the following optimization problem in Eq. \ref{eq:trajopt} using the aforementioned B-spline representation.
 The finite parameterization of this problem and how its optimization is interleaved with the low-D search is explained in high detail in \cite{pinsat}.

-The optimization is performed over the control points of the B-splines.
+The optimization is performed on the control points of the B-splines.
 The precise details of the optimization are not mentioned here due to the page limit.
-Once the preprocessing module's request is received INSAT kicks to find a smooth B-spline from start to goal.
-When the output of the optimization is valid in terms of the dynamic limits but results in collision, we recover the trajectory by caching the iterates and return the last best trajectory to the preprocessor.
+Once the preprocessing module's request is received, INSAT kicks in to find a smooth B-spline from start to goal.
+When the optimization output is valid in terms of dynamic limits but results in a collision, we recover the trajectory by caching the iterates and returning the best trajectory to the preprocessor \cite{pinsat}.